-- Image description: Sixteen close-up images of mobile museum exhibits highlight the many specimens in the mobile museum.
+- o Exhibits - Image description: Sixteen close-up images of mobile museum exhibits highlight the many specimens in the mobile museum.
 Scattered throughout the images are eleven orange cartoon magnifying glasses.
-These magnifying glasses are superimposed on specimens that are discussed in the next part of the webpage. - All items described in this description are on a green background. - Image description: A clickable link is enclosed in a yellow oval with black text in the center that reads 'About Microbes.'
+These magnifying glasses are superimposed on specimens that are discussed in the next part of the webpage.

+- Image description: A clickable link is enclosed in a yellow oval with black text in the center that reads 'About Microbes.'
 If the link is clicked, a new webpage opens containing a graphic.
 This graphic defines microbes with text that reads 'Microbes typically refer to single-celled living things from diverse biological groups.
 Many microbes, however, grow in groups or are made up of more than one cell.'
 The graphic also illustrates different microbes and their characteristics, primarily their size at x140 magnification.
 Cartoon microbes representing archaea, bacteria, fungi, algae, and protists are drawn in black circles, which represent their size at x140 magnification.
 Images to the left of the cartoons in the black circles show these microbes at a scale for participants to view specific characteristics: - Archaea: Look for very small dots and squiggles - Bacteria: Look for very small dots and squiggles - Fungi: Look for long, thin strands

-Algae: Look for green stuffProtists: Look for movement
+- Algae: Look for green stuff - Protists: Look for movement